MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 }
 ```

-To fix the error, change the function parameter type to 'const void*', or else change the body of h to look like this:
+To fix the error, change the function parameter type to `const void*`, or else change the body of `h` to look like this:

 ```cpp
 void h(void)